gacela-project/gacela/docs/004_config.md

 - The data is easily accessible by using the `$this->get('key')`.
 - The Factory is the only class that can access the Config.

 > This is tightly coupled with the infrastructure layer, because there is I/O involved.
 > It's not bad itself, you just need to be aware of potential risks, though.
 Don't
 > access data from `config.php` directly in your domain services.
 > In this way, you would couple your logic with infrastructure code, and not be able to unit test it.

+Use the Config class to get the values from the config.php files (under the config directory), and to access them using the Factory when you create your module classes.

 ### An example